Optimal Strategies for Winning Certain Coset-Guessing Quantum Games: An Optimal Winning Strategy

 This section deals with the case where Bob and Charlie after locally inverting all $\CNOT$ gates they can, still share entanglement.
 We start with $\ket{\widehat{W}_{x,z}}$ from \Cref{prop:SeperatingEntanglement} and perform another simplification to the state using local operations.

-The state consists of $|J'| + |I'|$ entangled qubits.
-Moreover, since the control bits are on Bob's side and the target bits are on Charlie's side, the entanglement in $\ket{\widehat{W}_{x,z}}$ is entirely shared between Bob and Charlie, meaning every qubit Bob has either has no entanglement or is entangled with qubits on Charlie's side.
+The state consists of entangled qubits between Bob and Charlie.
+Moreover, since the control bits are on Bob's side and the target bits are on Charlie's side, the entanglement in $\ket{\widehat{W}_{x,z}}$ is entirely shared between Bob and Charlie, meaning each of Bob's qubits are either unentangled, or are entangled with qubits on Charlie's side.
 Unfortunately, we cannot remove this entanglement without applying gates non-locally across Bob's and Charlie's sides.
 Nonetheless, we find a method to simplify the shared entanglement between Bob and Charlie so that they can achieve an optimal winning strategy.

 \begin{example} As in \Cref{ex:BobandCharlieBijection}, suppose $m=3$ and the reduced-row echelon generator matrix for $W$ is

 Recall that $\CS(W) = \langle e_3, e_4, e_6\rangle$ and $\CS(W^\perp) = \langle e_1, e_2, e_5 \rangle$.
 For any choices of $x \in \CS(W)$ and $z \in \CS(W^\perp)$, we have